cloudfoundry-incubator/kubo-deployment/README.md

               Post https://mbus:294a691d057ede1af4f696aab36c4bc5@<bosh ip>:6868/agent: dial tcp <bosh ip>:6868: i/o timeout
 ```

 There are multiple ways to ensure access.
-A couple of options are:
+A couple of options are

 1. Run the command from a Bastion VM you created previously as part of setup
 1. Use [sshuttle](https://github.com/apenwarr/sshuttle) to create a tunnel to your bastion VM.
 Example for GCP:
 ```
 sshuttle -r "${BOSH_ENV}-bosh-bastion.${GCP_ZONE}.${GCP_PROJECT_ID}" ${BOSH_SUBNET_CIDR_RANGE} # To establish a secure channel into the BOSH++ network
 ```